Car bomb near Iraqi cafe used by Sunni militia kills 11

 The Sahwa, backed by U.S. troops, helped defeat al Qaeda at the height of Iraq's sectarian slaughter in 2006-2007.

-Al Qaeda-linked insurgents have regained ground since U.S. forces left in 2011 and a civil war erupted in neighboring Syria, where Sunni militants have done much of the fighting.
+Al Qaeda-linked insurgents have regained ground since U.S. forces left in 2011 and a civil war erupted in neighbouring Syria, where Sunni militants have done much of the fighting.

 The Shi'ite-led government in Baghdad blames al Qaeda for a surge in violence this year, which the United Nations says has killed more than 8,000 people.